cdktf/cdktf-provider-google/docs/sqlDatabaseInstance.go.md

 The number of days of transaction logs we retain for point in time restore, from 1-7.

+(For PostgreSQL Enterprise Plus instances, from 1 to 35.)

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.76.0/docs/resources/sql_database_instance#transaction_log_retention_days SqlDatabaseInstance#transaction_log_retention_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.77.0/docs/resources/sql_database_instance#transaction_log_retention_days SqlDatabaseInstance#transaction_log_retention_days}

 ---